GeoTecINIT/OpenData4OpenCities/README.md

 ## Questions, comments.

-if yoy have some questions or comments please contact us by email to Fernando Benitez - benitezm@uji.es or Mohammad Medhi Moradi - moradi@uji.es
+if you have some questions or comments please contact us by email to Fernando Benitez - benitezm@uji.es or Mohammad Medhi Moradi - moradi@uji.es